Bucolic Complexes: Preliminaries

-As we already noticed in the previous section, subject to simply connectivity, the $(W_4,\widehat{W}_5)$-condition characterizes the weakly systolic complexes.
-On the other hand, as we noticed above, the hypercube condition is equivalent to Gromov's condition of flagness of links.
-Finally, the hyperhouse condition shows how simplices and cubes of $\bX$ give rise to prisms.
-We call a graph $G$ {\it bucolic} if $G$ is the $1$-skeleton of a bucolic complex $\bX$, i.e., $G=\bX^{(1)}.$
+As we already noticed, subject to simple connectivity, the wheel condition characterizes the weakly systolic complexes in the class of flag simplicial complexes.
+On the other hand, the cube condition for cubical complexes is equivalent to Gromov's condition of flagness of links.
+Finally, the prism condition for prism complexes shows how simplices and cubes of $\bX$ give rise to prisms.

 Now, we consider the $2$-dimensional versions of the last two conditions.
-We say that a triangle-square complex ${\bX}$ satisfies:
+We introduce two combinatorial conditions for a triangle-square complex ${\bX}$:

-{\it Cube condition}: any three squares of ${\bX}$, pairwise intersecting in an edge, and all three intersecting in a vertex of ${\bX}$, are included in a $3$-dimensional cube (see Fig.~\ref{fig-conditions-X}, left);
+{\it 3-Cube condition}: any three squares of ${\bX}$, pairwise intersecting in an edge, and all three intersecting in a vertex of ${\bX}$, are included in the $2$-skeleton of a $3$-dimensional cube (see Fig.~\ref{fig-conditions-X}, left);

-{\it House condition}: any house (i.e., a triangle and a square of ${\bX}$ sharing an edge) is included in a $3$-dimensional prism (see Fig.~\ref{fig-conditions-X}, middle).
+{\it 3-Prism condition}: any house (i.e., a triangle and a square of ${\bX}$ sharing an edge) is included in the $2$-skeleton of a $3$-dimensional prism (see Fig.~\ref{fig-conditions-X}, middle).

-We start with the main result of our paper, which is a local-to-global characterization of the $1$- and the $2$-skeletons of bucolic complexes.
-It can be viewed as an analogue of similar local-to-global characterizations of CAT(0) cube complexes, systolic, and weakly systolic complexes provided in the papers \cite{Ch_CAT,ChOs,JaSw,Osajda}.